Volunteer Instructor Training and Screening

 Site-specific Orientation is required for everyone in every capacity

 It is very important that you attend the area orientation of your hill.
 You will learn about your host hill facility and site specific safety.
 Student profiles will be reviewed to prepare for the program start the following week.
+Additionally, recertification for returning volunteer instructors is completed at Orientation.

 Training Progression with Track 3